Modern Fat Quarter Quilting with Half Square Triangles (HSTs)

 You can take this a step further and use 10” precuts by drawing a diagonal line, sewing and cutting the block into two HSTs.
 As you can see, making HSTs is incredibly flexible so choose what method you like best, or what works with the size fabric you have on hand.
 This is a great technique to use for lots of different quilting projects.

 How To Sew Half Square Triangles

-Beginning at one corner of your marked and pinned block, line up your needle with the diagonal line.
+Beginning at one corner of your marked and pinned block, line up your pressure foot with the diagonal line.
 Stitch a ¼” seam to one side of the diagonal line.
 Then stitch a second ¼” seam along the other side of the same diagonal line.
-Now do the same for the other diagonal line going in the opposite direction.
+Now repeat for the other diagonal line going in the opposite direction.
 That’s the extent of sewing your HSTs.

 How To Cut Half Square Triangles

 The next step is to cut these large squares into 8 smaller triangles.
 I recommend making the cuts for one block at one time instead of stacking them all together.
 Since the diagonal cuts are on the bias, cutting them individually keeps all the straight edges lined up properly.
-While the double seams help keep the block square, the natural shifting of stacking and cutting multiple blocks is difficult to control.
+While the double seams help keep the block square, the natural shifting of stacking and cutting multiple blocks is difficult to control in this situation.

 There are four cuts made to each 18” block to create eight HSTs.
 Keeping the fabric in place, make your first cut from top to bottom.
 Center your ruler over the fabric square and cut from the top edge to the bottom edge.
 Then turn your ruler side to side, centering it over the fabric square.
 Make your next cut from one side to the other side.
 You now have 4 blocks.